Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 Helps develop your leadership pipeline

-The third-biggest concern of CEO’s is developing the leadership pipeline.
+The third-biggest concern that CEO's typically have is developing the leadership pipeline.

 The big problem is that many organizations aren’t equipped to develop them properly.
 At least not in the way they want.